YauGoh/Xamarin.Responsive/readme.md

 # Introduction

-Simple responsive grid implementation for Xamarin Forms, inspired by the responsive grid from [Twitter Bootstrap](https://getbootstrap.com/docs/4.0/layout/grid/).
+Devices come in all sorts of sizes.
+We need a solution to make application development easier when targetting solutions that support devices ranging from mobile to desktop devices.

-Using a simple Control Template to create a Xamarin App that is responsive to when it is opened on a mobile, tablet, laptop or desktop.
+Here is a responsive grid inspired by the original responsive grid from [Twitter Bootstrap](https://getbootstrap.com/docs/4.0/layout/grid/).
+It will allow you to create a single solution with a single layout that responds when opened from a Mobile, Tablet or Desktop, or when the window is resized small to large.

 <img src="./src/Artwork/Mobile.png"
      width="120px"